"The

 his first tent.
 By 1953 he was on radio stations across the US, Mexico,

-his ministry.
-The Assembly of God organization asked him to pull out
+to his next meeting.
+The Assembly of God organization asked him to pull

-of ministry for awhile to clear up the issue.
-He felt that it was a
+out of ministry for a while to clear up the issue.
+He felt that it was

 the ministry.
 He also resigned from the "Voice of Healing"